-- The red x-axis arrow is pointing to the right.
+- The red X-axis arrow is pointing to the right.

-- The y-axis arrow is pointing up.
+- The Y-axis arrow is pointing away from you.

-- The z-axis is pointing toward you.
+- The Z-axis is pointing upwards.

 Then look at your model from the side and verify that the origin is in the top corner closest to the surface.

 Now it’s time to set up your material.
 Click the Stock tab, then click the Mode menu and select “Fixed size box.”
-Enter your material’s x, y, and z dimensions, measuring with calipers if possible.
+Enter your material’s X, Y, and Z dimensions, measuring with calipers if possible.
 Set “Round up to Nearest” to 0.